A crack pipe word cloud, because, why not?

 When they tried to look them up, they’d already been deleted.

-Now some of these comments are out-and-out personal attacks or abusive statements that the mayor’s office can arguably justify deleting from what is a key tool in the management of Mr. Ford’s public brand.
+Now some of these comments are out-and-out personal attacks or abusive comments that the Mayor’s office can arguably justify deleting from what is a key tool in the management of Mr. Ford’s public brand.

 So I decided to monitor exactly what Mr. Ford’s staff was deleting from his Facebook page.
-I programmed a webscraper utility (using the Python programming language and Facebook’s Graph API) that "scrapes" or scans this web page a few times a day.
+I programmed a webscraper utility (using the Python programming language and Facebook’s Graph API) that ‘scrapes’ or scans this web page a few times a day.
 On its initial run this computer code created a copy of all comments and inserted them into a database.
-On subsequent runs, the same code looks for new comments—but more importantly—checks that each comment stored in the database is also still on the latest scanned copy of the Facebook page.
+On subsequent runs, the same code now looks for new comments - but more importantly - checks each comment stored in the database is also still on the latest scanned copy of the Facebook page.
 If it’s not, that comment is marked as having been deleted.

 The results, below, are from a ‘live’ and real-time stream of the censored comments.
 This feed is automatically refreshed several times a day.

-Since the creation of my FordScraper on May 20—just one week ago—more than 70 comments have been removed from Mayor Ford’s Facebook page.
+Since the creation of my FordScraper on May 20th—just one week ago—more than 70 comments have been removed from Mayor Ford’s Facebook page.

-That’s an average of ten comments a day—including the weekend—being deleted.
+That’s an average of 10 comments a day—including the weekend—being deleted.

 This figure could well be greater but, because the webscraper is only run a few times a day, it’s possible a comment is posted and deleted before the code is next run.

-However, there seems to be little consistency in the censorship policy, and it’s unclear who decides which comments should be removed.
+However, there seems to be little consistency in censorship policy and it’s unclear who decides which comments should be removed.
 Comments don’t seem to be confined to the internet’s trash just for being partisan or vulgar.
 Rather it seems comments from varying classes of Facebook user are deleted: